ccs-amsterdam/r-course-material/tutorials/R_sem_1_lavaan.md

 ## Terminology and visual representation

 A SEM thus represents theoretically assumed relationships.
-Estimating a SEM thus requires a better theoretical understanding and a priori formulation of the relationships of interest.
-As introduced already earlier, such models are often represent visually.
-For such visualization, we need to follow certain rules (see Figure 3).
+Estimating a SEM thus requires a better theoretical understanding and *a priori* formulation of the relationships of interest.
+As introduced already earlier, such models are often represented visually.
+For such visualizations, we should follow certain rules (see Figure 3).
 We need to distinguish latent vs. observed variables, unidirectional and correlational paths, as well as various error representations: